 The Trail is fairly exposed for a while, with steep slopes on the left, before entering into an cutting.

 On the right can be seen the imposing sight of Creesbrook Mill, built in 1787.
 The heyday of the mill was the 19th century when it produced high-quality cotton for lacemaking.
 The mill finally closed in 1971 after which it was allowed to decay for several years before being restored.

 - The next tunnel is Creesbrook Tunnel – and out of the other side gives amazing views of the east end of Miller’s Dale.

 Our walk ends here, and turning around will get you back to Hassop Station- but you could continue on the Monsal Trail to Miller's Dale.

 Details about the whole Monsal Trail from the Peak District National Park.

-BBC News - Go-ahead for reopening of tunnels
+BBC News - report on the re-opening of the tunnels

-A short report showing what the trail looked like before the re-opening of the tunnels.
+A short report showing the re-opening of the tunnels.